 For 30+ years, Drew McLellan has been in the advertising industry.
-He started his career at Y&R, worked in boutique-sized agencies and then started his own agency (which he still owns and runs) in 1995.
-Additionally, Drew owns and leads the Agency Management Institute, which advises hundreds of small to mid-sized agencies on how to grow their agency and its profitability through agency owner peer groups, consulting, coaching, workshops, and more.
+He started his career at Y&R, worked in boutique-sized agencies, and then started his own agency (which he still owns and runs) in 1995.
+Additionally, Drew owns and leads the Agency Management Institute (AMI).
+Through agency owner peer groups, consulting, coaching, workshops, and more, AMI teaches hundreds of small and mid-sized agencies how to grow their businesses and profitability.

 What you’ll learn about in this episode: